cnodell/md2rjs/README.md

 ## Quality Warning

 This is a quick script with no quality control.
 It does not try to fail gracefully, verify input or avoid overwriting files.
+This script has only been tested on Linux.